-These side effects are generally temporary and tend to subside as the THC starts to leave the body.
+However, these side effects are generally temporary and tend to subside when THC starts to leave the body.

-The most important thing to remember about RSO is that there is little evidence to suggest that it directly cures cancer.
-A person should not stop their recommended cancer treatment to switch to RSO.
+The most important thing to remember about RSO is that there is little evidence to suggest it directly cures cancer.
+Therefore, a person should not stop their recommended cancer treatment in favor of taking RSO.

-Much of the research around cannabis in humans supports using the plant as a supportive therapy, such as using it to help deal with side effects of chemotherapy.
+Much of the research around cannabis in humans supports using the plant as a supportive therapy, such as helping deal with the side effects of chemotherapy.
 Anyone looking for alternatives to their cancer treatment should consult a doctor to discuss their options.

-Some may also worry that THC and cannabis products may pose some long-term risks, especially to younger people who use it.
+Some may also worry that THC and cannabis products may pose some long-term risks, especially in younger people.

-Rick Simpson’s website also calls for people to make the oil themselves, which may pose a risk in areas where cannabis is still illegal.
+Rick Simpson’s website also calls for people to make the oil themselves, which may pose legal implications in areas where cannabis is still illegal.

-Also, the website suggests using solvents to clean the cannabis before use.
-Improperly handled solvents may also pose a risk to health.
+The website also suggests using solvents to clean the cannabis before use.
+People who improperly handle solvents may also put their health at risk.

 There is no solid evidence to support the claims that RSO can cure cancer directly.

-Although early research shows that cannabis has some promise in the treatment of cancer, it is not conclusive.
+Although early research indicates cannabis shows some promise in treating cancer, it is not conclusive.

-Scientists will need to conduct more research in humans, and clinical trials will need to find strong evidence linking cannabis and cancer treatment before researchers can begin to make any firm claims.
+Scientists will need to conduct more research in humans, and clinical trials need to find strong evidence linking cannabis and cancer treatment before health experts can provide definitive conclusions.

 RSO may help support cancer treatment in some cases.
 However, the long-term risks and effects of the oil are relatively unknown.

-Anyone wanting to use THC or cannabis during cancer treatment should talk to their doctor before doing so.
+Anyone wishing to use THC or cannabis during cancer treatment should consult their doctor first.